ludwink/rust-backend/README.md

 - Path parameter extraction (e.g., extracting IDs from paths like `/users/123`)
 - JSON request and response handling
 - Organized code structure with separate handler functions for different endpoints
-- Still uses manual HTTP parsing but with more sophisticated request processing

 ### Running the Server